 The Governor for SEN meets regularly with the SENCo to monitor the effectiveness of SEN provision.

-How are children with SEN helped to access activities outside of the classroom?
+How do we help children with SEN to access activities outside of the classroom?

 All children are included in activities and trips following risk assessments where needed, and in accordance with duties under the Equalities Act 2010.